Prostate Cancer: Diagnosis

 The grades are:

 Grade 1.
-The tissue with cancer cells looks like normal prostate tissue.
+The tissue with cancer cells looks a lot like normal prostate tissue.

 Grades 2 to 4.
 The tissue looks in between normal and very abnormal.